CardHeroAU/SuperCalculator/docs/FAQs.md

 [Drag & Drop Bar adjusting %]

 Technically the more Salary Sacrifice into Superanuation, the more Superannuation tax you pay.
-However since Superannuation is taxed at a consessional 15%, much lower than the xx% marginal tax rate, it's the less of two evil and hence results in tax savings.
+However since Superannuation is taxed at a concessional 15%, much lower than the xx% marginal tax rate, it's the less of two evil and hence results in tax savings.

 [Image about less of 2 evil]